The Ultimate Washington Road Trip

 A few miles down the road from the farm is a wonderful park perfect for having a picnic and doing some bird-watching along the scenic Skagit River.

 There isn’t a whole lot to do in the town of Concrete, though we did come upon 5b’s (a gluten-free bakery) and a cool abandoned train car.
-This more or less officially concluded our drive along the Cascade Loop.
+This more or less officially concluded our drive along the Cascade Loop WA.
 However, we have one more incredible place to tell you about!

-Most people will finish their drive along the Cascade Loop with a stay on Whidbey Island, but we did the drive a little out of order and actually started along the route on Whidbey.
+Most people will finish their drive along the Cascade Loop with a stay on Whidbey Island.
+We did the drive a little out of order and actually started along the route on Whidbey.
 Because the first part of our Washington trip included a visit to the San Juan Islands, it made more sense for us to visit Whidbey Island first, then continue on the route toward Leavenworth.
 Since most travelers end on Whidbey, we saved it until the end of our post.
 To read more about our time on the island, check out our post What to Do on Whidbey Island.

-Lodging Along the Cascade Loop
+Cascade Loop Lodging

 Hotel Pension Anna – Leavenworth